Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 • Breast MRI.

-• Positive: 8 MORE cancers detected per 1000 patients compared with 2D mammography.
+• Positive: Approximately 16 MORE cancers detected per 1000 patients compared with mammography alone.

 • Negative: A woman is 4 times more likely to be asked to return for additional imaging or a biopsy.
 Many of these women will end up not having cancer (false positive).